Recycling & Waste

 We are committed to reducing and eliminating the use of hazardous materials in our operations wherever possible.
 Our manufacturing operations generate only small quantities of hazardous waste (as defined by the U.S. and Ireland Environmental Protection Agencies).
 In addition:

-- The Cork, Ireland, manufacturing facility produced 24.58 metric tons of hazardous waste over the course of 2014 that was removed and managed by specialist licensed operators.
+- The Cork, Ireland manufacturing facility produced 2.7 metric tons of hazardous waste during 2015, which was removed and managed by licensed specialists.